-All houseboat projects (replacement boats, ancillary jetties and any structures) will be required to undertake a Habitats Regulations Assessment and, where necessary, an Appropriate Assessment as the installation of new boats could potentially physically damage the salt-marsh and also reduce water quality if they do not have or cannot provide adequate on-site sewage/pump out systems in place.
+Proposals for houseboat projects (replacement boats, ancillary jetties and any structures) will be required include sufficient information to undertake a Habitats Regulations Assessment and, where necessary, an Appropriate Assessment.
+Proposals should demonstrate that they have, or are capable of providing, adequate on-site sewage/pump-out systems in order to mitigate potential damage to the salt marsh and a reduction of water quality.